rmnavr/wy/README.md

   >     print x
   > ```
 * Wy-code can be called directly from Python (by importing `transpile_wy2hy` function)
+* You can mix wy and hy code: wy2hy parses correct hy expressions as-is (without poking inside them).
+  So if for some reason you need crazy indent that Wy syntax forbids — you can always write it as a hy code.
+* *But hey* — you may ask — *doesn't hy have like 3 different kinds of parenthesis*?
+  Yes it does, and wy takes care of all 25 kinds of them (yes, twenty five).

 Also:
 * Wy and wy2hy are fully documented